tlotlegomgp/news-app/README.md

 https://mzansinews.herokuapp.com/

-News hub web app.
-The app uses a free to use NEWS API to pull in all the news articles from different multiple sources across the world.
-Users can query the news they want by searching for articles by name, category, or news source.
+A news articles website.
+Gathers all the headlines from all the major news networks.
+Users can sign up to get access to the site's search functionality, which allows them to search for news based on location, category, or topic.
+Made use of NEWS-API to make calls for the data.

 Hosted on Heroku using a free plan.
 Site might take a moment to open on first launch.